ryandavidhartman/ScalaSchool/docs/Installation.md

 $  brew cask install adoptopenjdk/openjdk/adoptopenjdk8
 ```

-or if you prefer get the installer from Oracle
+or if you prefer to, you can get the installer from Oracle

 Follow the [setup instructions](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) to download and install.
 Once the installation is complete, very the installation by running the following command in a terminal session: